jasongrimes/fretboardfoundation/_chapters/030-scales/090-pentatonic-and-blues-scales.md

 They are easy to play on guitar, in comfortable positions with two notes per string.

-They're often the first scales learned by beginning guitarists.
+Pentatonic scales are often the first scales learned by beginning guitarists.

 ### Ancient and universal